ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab6.md

 The skeleton code for Lab 6 is located under `/lab6`.
 We will frequently refer to the top level directory for Lab 6 as `lab6` when describing file locations.
-This lab is built upon your work from [Lab 6][Lab06], so you can reuse most of your content from the `/lab5/src` directory.
+This lab is built upon your work from Lab 5, so you can reuse most of your content from the `/lab5/src` directory.

 #### Step 1.